-B. Weekly Status Meetings
+B. Status Meetings

-- (1) During performance of a task order, Contractor Staff shall communicate on a regular basis with the USAC PMO, and when requested with the USAC CA. - (2) Contractor Staff shall attend status meetings with USAC staff to discuss project status, budget management, impediments and potential and confirmed findings (i.e. non-compliance). - (3) Status meetings will be held bi-weekly by teleconference unless USAC expressly requests the physical presence of Contractor Staff at the meeting.
+During performance of the Contract, Contractor personnel shall communicate on a regular basis with USAC staff, and as requested by USAC's Program Manager or Contract Administrator, attend weekly status meetings with USAC staff to discuss project status and progress and impediments.
+Status meetings will be held by teleconference unless USAC expressly requests the physical presence of Contractor Staff at the meeting.